edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 [^10]: For example using a service like [Corellium](https://corellium.com/).

 [^11]: This is typically the `Payload/Application.app` folder (where "Application" is replaced with the app's name).

+[^12]: There is [Ipa-metadata](https://github.com/matiassingers/ipa-metadata), which is a tool for extracting "metadata and provisdioning info about an .ipa file".
+Although I was able to install it, running it on any of my test files would just return a "Callback must be a function" error, and nothing else.